Global Education Project FAQs

 Can I transfer to UCA to study for degree?

-The Global Education Project (GEP) is a short term visiting program for partner universities’ students at UCA.
-GEP is not a degree-seeking program.
+GEP is a short term visiting program for partner universities’ students at UCA.
+It is not a degree-seeking program.
 Without GEP partner universities’ official approval, UCA may not be able to accept transfer applications from GEP students.
 In order for a student to transfer, UCA must receive official approval from the student’s home university.
 Then, student must apply as a degree seeking student, which will require obtaining a new visa (F-1).

 Are there activities for International Students?

-CGLE organizes weekly shopping trips and monthly activities.
+CGLE organizes on going shopping trips and activities.
 Each semester activities vary depending on student participation and holidays.
 We strongly encourage international students to become involved in student organizations and clubs on campus.